Kullsno2/Kullsno2.github.io/_posts/blog/2018-02-12-how-to-git-part-2.md

 After reading about git and other basic functionalities in git , a noob may come to a conclusion that github is just another online cloud where you can store computer code and access them whenever and wherever he wants it.
-No it's more than that.Branches and forks help people to colloborate on the work they do.
+No it's more than that.Branches and forks help people to collaborate on the work they do.

 ## What is a branch

-Branches in github are used for intra repository colloboration.It is highly helpful when a large number of people are involved in a bigger project and the work is divided more or less equally between the colloborators.The default and the only working branch in a newly created repository is the master branch.
+Branches in github are used for intra repository collaboration.It is highly helpful when a large number of people are involved in a bigger project and the work is divided more or less equally between the collaborators.The default and the only working branch in a newly created repository is the master branch.

 <figure>